“Facebook promised action regarding the violence Facebook Live videos, but are we asking the right question when addressing the problem?”

 10th Place: Graves Disease – How much to share?

 “I am really struggling with how much to share and what to say to people.
 It’s not that I want to keep any secrets per say, but I don’t want to pass my days explaining to people how I feel or what my doctor said at the last appointment.
-I am also very much aware of the two example above, that I am at work and I also worry that oversharing might make me loose that said job, so I try to keep the small lines to myself.”
+I am also very much aware of the two example above, that I am at work and I also worry that oversharing might make me lose that said job, so I try to keep the small lines to myself.”